-Bai Qi -- An Exceptional Marshal and God of War in History of China
+Bai Qi — An Exceptional Marshal and God of War in Ancient History

-Bai Qi (? -- 257) was a famous general in both the Kingdom Qin and the entire history of China.
+Bai Qi (? — 257), honored as Lord Wu'an, was one of the most extraordinary generals in the State Qin and the entire history of China.

-During the entire Warring States Period (403 B. C. -- 221 B. C.), there were over two million people lost their lives because of wars, and Bai Qi was responsible for about one million.
+During the entire Warring States Period (403 BC — 221 BC), over two million people lost their lives on the battlefields, and Bai Qi was responsible for about one million.